Abdallah-Wael10/khaled-El-gammal-Front-end/README.md

-# Khaled El Gammal Front End
+# Khaled El Gammal Front End version 1

+ℹ️ **Note from developer:**
+This project is still under development and currently reflects the first phase.
+More work is coming soon to finalize the production-ready version.

 Front-end for Khaled El Gammal platform, built with **Next.js 15**, **React 19**, and **Redux Toolkit**.
 This project is the client-side for the Khaled El Gammal e-commerce/artisan platform, supporting user/admin authentication, product browsing, gallery, business/contact/customize forms, and more.